Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Proposed Algorithm

 \subsection{Motivation of Using DRL}

-For conventional optimization algorithms, the optimization problem is typically decomposed into several subproblems and solved by using the alternating optimization algorithms, which may influence the accuracy of the final result.
-Moreover, low-altitude IRS makes the system highly dynamic, and the prior knowledge required by traditional optimization algorithms is difficult to obtain in such a dynamic environment.
-In addition, the considered system evolves over time, making it a significant challenge to balance short-term and long-term gains of the system during task execution.
-However, traditional optimization algorithms have limitations in achieving such balance.
+Conventional optimization methods typically handle the problem by decomposing it into several subproblems and applying alternating optimization techniques, which may degrade the precision of the obtained solution~\cite{Zhang2025a}.
+Moreover, the prior knowledge required by conventional optimization algorithms is difficult to obtain in such a dynamic environment~\cite{Guo2023}.
+In addition, conventional optimization algorithms typically optimize instantaneous objectives based on the current system state and cannot effectively capture the long-term effects of current decisions, making them unsuitable for solving optimization problems with long-term optimization objectives~\cite{Liang2024}.
+Furthermore, conventional optimization algorithms typically require iterative optimization in every time slot of the online inference phase in the dynamic environment, making it difficult for them to achieve real-time dynamic decision-making.

-In contrast, DRL algorithms use the trial-and-error learning mechanism through interactions between the agent and the environment, and possess superior capabilities for balancing short-term and long-term rewards in the dynamic environment, providing a feasible solution to the aforementioned challenges.
-Therefore, we propose a GDMDDPG algorithm to solve the considered CSEMOP.
+In contrast, DRL algorithms interact with the environment based on the trial-and-error learning mechanism without prior knowledge, and possess superior capabilities for balancing short-term and long-term rewards in the dynamic environment.
+Moreover, trained DRL possesses the capability to make real-time decisions based on the observed environment state during the online inference phase.
+As such, DRL provides a feasible solution to the aforementioned challenges faced by conventional optimization algorithms.
+In this case, we propose a GDMDDPG algorithm in the following to solve the formulated optimization problem.